Rate limiting in Enterprise Search

 - WordPress Admin toolbar: Refer to the Enterprise Search Dev Tools panel.

 - VIP-CLI: Run the command:

 A site’s normal peak traffic load should be less than the per-application default rate limit for Enterprise Search.
 If a site is being rate limited, it indicates that the queries being made to Elasticsearch need to be reduced in number and optimized.

-The first efforts to manage a rate limit situation is to look at the queries for opportunities to reduce the frequency.
-This may be realized by higher level changes such as ensuring that each page is being cached in page cache at the edge, or normalization and object caching of the search results themselves.
+- Review opportunities to reduce the frequency of the queries.
+Ensure that each page is being cached in page cache at the edge, or normalization and object caching of the search results themselves.

-Because WP_Query works with object cache to cache the results of each query, and Enterprise Search is intercepting just the MySQL portion, you should find that repeated queries within a short period of time are hitting memcached rather than ES.
-This is normal, and supports scaling and avoids repeated Elasticsearch (ES) calls that trigger rate limiting.
+Because WP_Query works with object cache to cache the results of each query, and Enterprise Search is intercepting just the MySQL portion, repeated queries within a short period of time should be hitting Memcached rather than Elasticsearch.
+This is normal, supports scaling, and avoids repeated Elasticsearch calls that trigger rate limiting.

-However, if there are query parameters that are constantly changing, especially date or time parameters, you may find that the Debug Bar or Search Dev Tools is showing ES calls when you keep reloading a page.
-Because the parameters are combined together in a hash to access the cache, changing times will miss the cache and result in a new query every time.
-This can trigger rate limits.
-You can use the Search Dev Tools to see what the actual parameters being sent to ES are, and confirm if they are changing.
+Query parameters that are constantly changing—especially date or time parameters—result in excess resource use, contribute to poor site performance, and can trigger rate limits.
+Because query parameters are combined together in a hash to access the cache, changing times will miss the cache and result in a new query every time.
+Use Enterprise Search Dev Tools to determine which parameters are being sent to Elasticsearch, and if they are constantly changing.

 Last updated: April 04, 2023